Saudi TV: Yemen rebel attack on airport sets plane on fire

 DUBAI, United Arab Emirates (AP) — Yemen’s Houthi rebels on Wednesday targeted an airport in southwestern Saudi Arabia causing a civilian plane on the tarmac to catch fire, the kingdom’s state television reported, an attack that threatens to escalate Yemen’s grinding war.

-Firefighters brought the blaze at Abha airport under control, Saudi state-owned Al-Ekhbariya TV said, without offering word on possible casualties from the assault.
+Firefighters brought the blaze at Abha airport under control, Saudi state-owned Al-Ekhbariya TV said, adding there were no reports of civilian casualties.
 Saudi officials did not immediately respond to requests for comment.

-The Iran-backed Houthis claimed responsibility for the attack soon afterward, with military spokesman Yehia Sareai saying the group used four bomb-laden drones to target the airport.
+The Iran-backed Houthis claimed responsibility for the attack soon afterward, with military spokesman Yehia Sarea saying the group used four bomb-laden drones to target the airport.

-“This targeting comes in response to the continued aerial bombardment and the brutal siege on our country,” Sareai said, stressing that the Houthis consider the airport a military not civilian target.
+“This targeting comes in response to the continued aerial bombardment and the brutal siege on our country,” Sarea said, stressing that the Houthis consider the airport a military not civilian target.

 Col. Turki al-Maliki, the spokesman for the Saudi-led military coalition fighting in Yemen, said the forces intercepted and destroyed two of bomb-laden drones launched by Houthis toward the country’s south.
 He condemned the assault as a “systematic and deliberate attempt to target civilians.”

+Photographs later aired by Saudi state television showed the aircraft, a 3-year-old Airbus A320 flown by low-cost carrier FlyADeal.
+It appeared the drone had punched a hole through its fuselage, with scorch marks on the metal.
+An anchor on state television said there were no injuries on the ground from the fire.
+FlyADeal did not immediately respond to requests for comment.

 Since 2015, the Houthis battling the Saudi-led military coalition have repeatedly targeted international airports, along with military installations and critical oil infrastructure, within Saudi Arabia.
-The Houthis long have used drones against Saudi Arabia, including crashing them into the kingdom’s Patriot missile batteries.
-Those attacks, often striking near the southern cities of Abha and Jizan, have wounded dozens and killed at least one person over recent years.
+The Houthis long have used drones against Saudi Arabia, including crashing them into the kingdom’s Patriot missile batteries, most recently on Sunday when the coalition said it intercepted five “booby-trapped” drones.
+Those attacks, often striking near the southern cities of Abha and Jizan, have wounded dozens and killed at least one person in recent years.

 In November 2017, the Houthis even reached Riyadh’s international airport, deep inside the kingdom.
 No one was hurt in the attack, which marked the first time that a Houthi missile had come so close to a heavily populated center.
 Riyadh is around 620 miles (1,000 kilometers) north of the border with Yemen.